Enter password to view this case study

 My design process

-user flow — design audit — design exploration — internal testing — hi-fi + design system — handoff
+user flow — design audit — design exploration — handoff — beta user testing — polish + design system

 Being an early-stage startup, our team had many ideas, and limited time to design and ship out features.
-Using FigJam, I mapped our feature ideas and worked with our PM to prioritize those that supported core user workflows, like Search, Capture and Canvas for the first MVP.
+Using FigJam, I mapped our first-touch experience flow and worked with our PM to narrow it down to a basic flow that supported core user workflows, like Search, Capture and Canvas for the MVP.

-After creating the user flow, I was tasked with conducting a quick design audit of our main homepage that the previous designer had worked on, identifying usability issues, visual inconsistencies, and opportunities to align the UI with our updated product direction.
+After creating the user flow, I conducted a quick design audit of our existing homepage (i.e. what our users see upon landing in Eden).
+I was focused on identifying usability issues, visual inconsistencies, and opportunities to guide users to discover the capabilities of Eden.

 PREVIOUS DESIGN